-Students are required to complete 33 graduate level credits, or 11 three-credit courses, with a 3.0 GPA or better to graduate.
+Students are required to complete 33 graduate-level credits, or 11 three-credit courses, with a 3.0 GPA or better to graduate.
 Students in Advanced Information Technology will be awarded the degree by the College of Engineering and Computer Science, while those in Information Technology Management will have their degrees awarded by the College of Business.
-For more information about the Master of Science in Information Technology and Management degree program, call the Department of Computer & Electrical Engineering and Computer Science at 561-297-3482, or email caecs@fau edu.
+For more information about the Master of Science in Information Technology and Management degree program, call the Department of Computer & Electrical Engineering and Computer Science at 561-297-3482, or emailceecs@fau.edu.

-Advanced Information Technology (Changes below effective spring 2015) Students are required to take the following four courses:
+Advanced Information Technology

+Students are required to take the following four courses:

 Software Engineering CEN 5035

 Object-Oriented Software Design COP 5339

-Theory and Implementation of Database-Systems COP-6731

 Data Mining and Machine Learning CAP 6673

 Management of Information Systems and Technology ISM 6026

-In addition, students need to take five electives from th courses: Data Mining and Machine Learning e following CEECS
+In addition, students need to take five elect following CEECS courses: ives from the

+Data Mining and Machine Learning CAP 6673

 Software Maintenance and Evolution CEN 6027

 Software Testing CEN 6076

 Computer Data Security CIS 6370

-Gomputer-Network-Programming CNT-5715

 Mobile Computing CNT 6517

 Component Programming with .NET COP 5595

-Topics in Computer Science COP 5595 COT 5930
+Topics in Computer Science COT 5930

+Topics in Computer Science COT 6930

+Computer Performance Modeling CEN 6405

+Video Communication CNT 6885

+Software Architecture and Patterns CEN 6085

+Wireless Networks EEL 6591